-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance The designated access to the site must be established and clearly signposted prior to physical construction commencing on site as required by condition 59 of the EA.
-Speed limits for main access road should be set at 50km per hour.
+Impact Management Actions Responsible person implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring compliance The designated access to the site must be established and clearly signposted prior to physical construction commencing on site.
+Speed limits on public roads must be as per the National Road Traffic Act of 1999.
+Speed limits on all project access and should be 30 km per hour as recommended by the Terrestrial Biodiversity Specialist.
+Speed limits on all internal roads and should be 20 km per hour as recommended by the Avifaunal Specialist.
 Speed control signage to be placed at intervals along the access road, at the entrance to the site and at intervals along the internal road network.
 Temporary signage to be in place for the construction phase.
 This signage to be replaced with permanent signage for the operational phase.
 Other than vehicles and plant required for the drilling and ramming operations, no vehicles or plant may leave the access, or internal road network (except when within the site camp and laydown area) Dust control (as described below) must be implemented the full length of the access road and on all main internal haul roads.
 Any faunal fatalities as a result of vehicles and plant must be reported to the Site ECO within 1 hour of the incident.
-EPC Contractor Implementation in compliance with the actions defined.
-Throughout the construction phase Site ECO and ECO Daily Weekly environmental checklists.
+EPC Contractor Implementation compliance with th actions defined. in ne Throughout the construction phase Site ECO and ECO Daily Weekly environmental checklists.
 Monthly environmental control reports.